TimZoet/Alexandria-manual/types/properties/primitive.rst

 Primitive
 =========

 Primitive properties can be used to store integer and floating point values.
-They can be added to a type using the :code:`createPrimitiveProperty` method.
+They can be added to a type layout using the :code:`createPrimitiveProperty` method.

 .. code-block:: cpp

-    auto& type = nameSpace.createType("mytype");
+    alex::TypeLayout layout;
-    auto& flt  = type.createPrimitiveProperty("prop0", alex::DataType::Float);
+    alex::PropertyLayout& prop = layout.createPrimitiveProperty("prop0", alex::DataType::Float);
-    auto& i64  = type.createPrimitiveProperty("prop1", alex::DataType::Int64);
+    alex::PropertyLayout& prop = layout.createPrimitiveProperty("prop1", alex::DataType::Int64);

 Table Generation
 ----------------